jhu-cs-uima-sp24/TeamP-AiFeel/README.md

 The app is near its finished state.
 Most of this sprint was aimed at integrating the database as well as AI features in the app.

 ## Implemented Features

+### Login Activity (Lisa)
+- Change passward reset mechanism to the login activity
+- Change ImageButton to TextButton for sign up for better UI
+- Error prevention for too simple password
+- Implemented profile picture upload feature with firebase

 ### Home Fragment
-- Streak implementation
+- Streak implementation (Lisa)
     - Streak counter updating text at top
     - Updating streak fire visualizer corresponding to day of week which user has journaled in the current week
+- Calendar (Jonathan)
     - Calendar future date cell error handling
     - Calendar future month arrow selector error handling
     - Calendar dialog future year arrow selector error handling
     - Calendar dialog future month button error handling
     - Mood emoji display in calendar cell background
+- Data visualization (Lisa)
+    - Line chart for mood changes
+    - Line chart added gradient backgound
+    - Line chart with customized icon as y-axis
+    - Piechart for monthly mood distribution
+    -

-### Journal Fragment
+### Journal Fragment (Iris)
  - Implementation of old journal entries
         - Navigatable from the calendar view
         - Error handling for sending an old entry to the AI
  - Firebase integration of each entry for each date
- - GPT integration to generate AI journal responses
+ - GPT integration to generate AI journal responses (Lisa also helped with this)
  - Some error handling to minimize AI hallucinations through prompting

-### Chat Fragment
+### Chat Fragment (Eric)
 - API call to allow user to chat with our chatbot
 - Cloud storage of chat history
 - Personalized chatbot role that fits the chatbot's age, gender, and persona
 - Different behavior when talking to users with different age and gender
 - Clear chat history button in the action bar

-### Profile Fragment
+### Profile Fragment (Eric)
 - Additional Error handling with storing user information in the database
 - More detailed persona builder using user selected personalities
 - Implemented profile picture upload feature, which is also displayed in chat